nicklangridge/ensembl-web-docker-examples/additional-species/README.md

 ## Additional species example

-This example shows how to configure an Ensembl instance to include an additional species, in this case Anopheles gambaie.
+This example shows how to configure an Ensembl instance to include an additional species, in this case *Anopheles gambaie*.

 The demo instance is configured to use the public Ensembl and Ensembl Genomes MySQL servers for the genomic data and will create a local dockerised MySQL server for the session database.